This is in response to a great issue raised by new naturist blogger Alexis: What Happened to the Nudist Bloggers?

 There’s another factor, I think, and it’s a definite problem – not with potential readers, but with the current small crop of naturist blogs.
 The problem is that a sense of “community” among naturist bloggers has disappeared in the past several years.
 The format and appearance of blogs (of all kinds) have changed.
 In the past, most blogs had a “blogroll” that listed other blogs on the same topic that the blogger especially liked.
 That’s mostly gone by the wayside now, so it’s more difficult for people to discover other blogs they might like.
 Naturist bloggers no longer seem interested in promoting others doing the same thing, and that’s a real shame.

 In order to have a real “community” of naturist bloggers, it is essential for the bloggers to actually interact with and support each other.
 We need to actively follow each other’s blogs.
 Using an “RSS reader” like Inoreader makes that easy.
-Since the community is small, and most bloggers post only once or twice a week – if that much – it’s not hard to keep up.
-In fact, anyone who posts stuff much more often may simply have too much time on their hands.
+Since the community is small, and most bloggers post only once or twice a week – if that often – it’s not hard to keep up.
+In fact, anyone who posts stuff more often may simply have too much time on their hands.

 If bloggers would routinely follow each other they could write responses on their own blogs – as I’m doing now.
 For one thing, that solves the perennial problem of “what to write about”.
 Or they could at least call attention to posts on other blogs that they consider thoughtful, informative, and worthwhile.
 That in itself would motivate other bloggers to be more active.